NumEconCopenhagen/projects-2024-simon-katrine/dataproject/README.md

 # Data analysis project

-Our project is titled **The Phillips curve** and is about the correlation between unemployment and inflation in Denmark from 2007-2023.
+Our project is titled **The Phillips curve**.
+We investigate the correlation between unemployment and inflation in Denmark from 2007-2023.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).